boka89/Guides/Infra/k3s-3node-cluster/README.md

 --tls-san=192.168.10.200

 ```
+## To get another traefik instance on a secondery node simply edit the config file

+`sudo kubectl edit deploy traefik --namespace kube-system`

+and change the replicas number from 1 to 2.

 ## To add this K3S cluster to an already exising Portainer (running on Docker on a different node)

 First enable the docker agent on the server node with below command: